vendu/vaaja/usr/games/mjolnir/doc/INTRODUCTION.md

 Different levels [and quests] in the game feature themed environment and characters to interact with.

-# Level -1 - Demigodhood
+# Level -1 - Heaven

 Once you have returned Mjolnir to Thor or Ukko, you will be ascended to demigod- hood by the corresponding god.
 In short, you win the game.

-# Level #0 - Surface
+# Level 0 - Ground

-The surface level has locations such as shops, offices, other buildings, and graveyards.
+The ground level has locations such as shops, offices, other buildings, and graveyards.

 Your quests on the surface of Earth include a digital bank robbery or two as